vdmrgv/react-easy-infinite-scroll-hook/README.md

 ## FAQ

 ### Can I use it with `flex-direction: 'row-reverse'`?

 > Yes, just pass `reverse: { vertical: true }` to the props.

 ### How to use it with `react-virtualized` `MultiGrid` component?

-> `MultiGrid` is a complex component with a lot of scrollable containers, and to use it you must specify the correct container for the `useRef` function:
+> `MultiGrid` is a complex component with a lot of scrollable containers, and to use it you must specify the correct container for the `setRef` function:

 ```js
 import React, { useCallback } from 'react';